Welcome to today's edition of the Rush 24-7 podcast.

 So that's where we are.

-Because the Democrats and the left are intent on manufacturing this myth and pounding it and pounding it so that it becomes a reality.
+All of this has been for nothing, particularly in terms of race relations, because the Democrats and the left are intent on manufacturing this myth and pounding it and pounding it so that it becomes a reality.

 Because the more they can make it a reality, the more they can cement the notion that America is fraudulent.

-America was founded fraudulently, unjustly, immorally, and that gives them free reign at the United States Constitution, which they despise because it limits government power, and that's what they want to maximize.
+America was founded fraudulently, unjustly, immorally, and that gives them free reign at the United States Constitution, which they despise because it limits government power.

-There's a lot of money, by the way, in that too.
+There's a lot of money, by the way, in that, too.

 Ask Jesse Jackson.

-Hell, in addition to fundraising to Democrat voter registration drives, not far from the memorial of the gentle giant, the Reverend Jackson's fundraising.
+Hell, in addition to Democrat voter registration drives, not far from the memorial of the gentle giant, the Reverend Jackson's fundraising for Operation whatever it is, the monochrome coalition.

 They're fundraising.